Fulbright Germany Summer Institute

 NC State is one of the nation’s preeminent research institutions and the university of choice for accomplished, high-performing students from around the world.
 NC State’s extensive public and private partnerships create a unique culture of collaboration to address the grand challenges facing society.
 The university’s solution-driven research, technology and scholarship lead to new ideas, products and services.
 With more than 35,000 students and 8,000 faculty and staff, NC State is a comprehensive university known for its leadership in interdisciplinary innovation.
 The capital city of Raleigh is located in the Research Triangle region, home to many of the country’s leading Fortune 500 technology, research and pharmaceutical companies.

-Other campus departments and groups are encouraged to reach out to Becky Cibulskis to plan an intentional interaction with the visiting cohort.
+The 2026 Summer Institute will be hosted by the Global Training Initiative in close collaboration with campus and community partners.
+Campus and community departments and groups are encouraged to reach out to Becky Cibulskis to plan an intentional interaction with the visiting cohort.

 Program Information

-• UN Sustainable Development Goals
+- UN Sustainable Development Goals

-• Cultural Identity & Social Justice
+- Cultural Identity & Community

-• Innovation & Entrepreneurship
+- Innovation & Entrepreneurship

-• U.S. American History, Culture, and Society
+- U.S. American History, Culture, and Society

 Participants will reside at the TownePlace Suites at Raleigh University, a nearby long-stay hotel located near off-campus student housing and will share double-occupancy rooms with a kitchenette (stove, refrigerator, microwave, sink, dishwasher) and bathroom.
 As part of Marriott’s commitment to sustainability, in-room services are limited to a weekly cleaning and refillable shower supplies are provided.